dalazaro/ponder/README.md

 # Ponder

-## Description
-Ponder is a microblogging platform for creatives who want an outlet for their thoughts, philosophies, poems, prose, movie/music/TV show reviews etc., without having all the distractions and clutter of other social applications that are filled with external links, clickbait, and hateful comments.
+Ponder is a microblogging platform for creatives who want an outlet for their thoughts, philosophies, poems, prose, movie/music/TV show reviews, etc, without all the distractions and clutter of other social applications filled with external links, clickbait, and hateful comments.
 Let your thoughts run wild with Ponder.

 ## Wireframes
 ![Wireframes for ponder](https://i.imgur.com/7GozdH8.png)